 - Prison Service

 - Ministry of Justice

-- Ministry of Housing, Communities and Local Government (for the purpose of evaluating and researching homelessness nationally) - see our Privacy Notice for H-CLIC
+- Department for Levelling Up, Housing & Communities (for the purpose of evaluating and researching homelessness nationally) - see our Privacy Notice for H-CLIC

 - elected Councillors and/or Member of Parliament

 - our designated person (housing ombudsman related complaints)

 - your nominated friend, relative or advocacy worker